VolkovLabs/business-intelligence/README.md

 ## Usage

-- Configure data workflows and alerts using the **Business Studio** interface.
+- Configure data workflows and alerts using the [**Business Studio**](https://github.com/VolkovLabs/business-intelligence/releases) application.
 - Set up custom alerts based on thresholds and dashboard variables for real-time notifications.
 - Monitor analytics and insights directly within your Grafana dashboards using Prometheus metrics.

-For advanced configurations and use cases, refer to the [Documentation](https://volkovlabs.io/big/documentation/).
+For advanced configurations and use cases, refer to the [Documentation](https://volkovlabs.io/big/).

 ## Connect with Us